On a Class of Martingale Problems on Banach Spaces: Markov processes and local Martingale Problems

-A probability measure $\PP$ on $(C([0,\infty ); E), \cB )$ is called a \emph{Markov measure} if the coordinate process $(\bx (t))_{t\geq 0}$ defined on $(C([0,\infty ); E), \cB, \PP)$ is a Markov process with respect to $\mathbb{B}$, i.e.\ for all $f \in B_b(E)$ and $s, t \geq 0$ we have
+A probability measure $\PP$ on $(C([0,\infty ); E), \cB )$ is called a \emph{Markov measure} if the coordinate process $(\bx_t)_{t\geq 0}$ defined on $(C([0,\infty ); E), \cB, \PP)$ is a Markov process with respect to $\CB$, i.e.\ for all $f \in B_b(E)$ and $s, t \geq 0$ we have

 where $\expect$ denotes (conditional) expectation with respect to $\PP$.
-If this equation also holds whenever $t$ is replaced with a bounded $\mathbb{B}$-stopping time $\tau$, i.e.\ the coordinate process is a strong Markov process with respect to $\mathbb{B}$, then $\PP$ is called a \emph{strong Markov measure}.
+If this equation also holds whenever $t$ is replaced with a $\CB$-stopping time $\tau$ which is almost surely finite, i.e.\ the coordinate process is a strong Markov process with respect to $\CB$, then $\PP$ is called a \emph{strong Markov measure}.
+Here, as usual, $\cB_\tau$ is the $\sigma$-algebra

-A \emph{transition semigroup} is a family $\bT := (T(t))_{t \geq 0}$ of positive contractions on $B_b(E)$ such that \begin{enumerate} \item $\bT$ is a semigroup, i.e.\ $T(0) = I$ and $T(t+s) = T(t)T(s)$ for all $t,s \geq 0$. \item Every operator $T(t)$ is associated with a \emph{Markovian kernel}, i.e a map $p_t : E\times \B (E) \to [0,1]$ such that (i) $p_t (x, \cdot ) \in \mathcal{P}(E)$ for all $x \in E$ and (ii) $p_t (\cdot , A) \in B_b(E)$ for all $A \in \B (E)$.
-That $T(t)$ is associated with $p_t$ means that $T(t)f(x) = \int_E f(y) \, p_t (x, dy)$ for all $f \in B_b(E)$. \end{enumerate} The kernels $p_t$ themselves are referred to as \emph{transition functions} or \emph{transition probabilities}.
+A \emph{transition semigroup} is a family $\mathscr{T} := (\mathscr{T}(t))_{t \geq 0}$ of positive contractions on $B_b(E)$ such that \begin{enumerate} \item $\mathscr{T}$ is a semigroup, i.e.\ $\mathscr{T}(0) = I$ and $\mathscr{T}(t+s) = \mathscr{T}(t)\mathscr{T}(s)$ for all $t,s \geq 0$. \item Every operator $\mathscr{T}(t)$ is associated with a \emph{Markovian kernel}, i.e a map $p_t : E\times \cB (E) \to [0,1]$ such that (i) $p_t (x, \cdot ) \in \cP(E)$ for all $x \in E$ and (ii) $p_t (\cdot , A) \in B_b(E)$ for all $A \in \cB (E)$.
+That $\mathscr{T}(t)$ is associated with $p_t$ means that $\mathscr{T}(t)f(x) = \int_E f(y) \, p_t (x, dy)$ for all $f \in B_b(E)$. \end{enumerate} The kernels $p_t$ themselves are referred to as \emph{transition functions} or \emph{transition probabilities}.
 The semigroup property above is equivalent with the \emph{Chapman-Kolmogorov equations}.

-A probability measure $\PP$ on $C([0,\infty ); E)$ is called \emph{Markov measure with transition semigroup $\bT$} if for all $f \in B_b(E)$ and $s,t \geq 0$ we have
+A probability measure $\PP$ on $C([0,\infty ); E)$ is called \emph{Markov measure with transition semigroup $\mathscr{T}$} if for all $f \in B_b(E)$ and $s,t \geq 0$ we have

-If this equation also holds whenever $t$ is replaced with a bounded $\mathbb{B}$-stopping time $\tau$, then $\PP$ is called a \emph{strong Markov measure with transition semigroup $\bT$}.
+If this equation also holds whenever $t$ is replaced with an $\PP$-a.s. finite $\CB$-stopping time $\tau$, then $\PP$ is called a \emph{strong Markov measure with transition semigroup $\mathscr{T}$}.

-The connection between martingale problems and Markovian measures is well established, see \cite[Chapter 3]{ek}.
-However, in order to apply this theory to stochastic differential equations on Banach spaces, we have to consider \emph{local} martingale problems rather than martingale problems.
+The connection between martingale problems and Markovian measures is well established, see \cite[Chapter 4]{ek}.
+However, if we want to treat stochastic evolution equations on Banach spaces, we have to consider \emph{local} martingale problems rather than martingale problems.

 \begin{defn} An \emph{admissible operator} is a map $\cL$, defined on a subset $D(\cL) \subset C(E)$ and taking values in $B(E)$ such that for all $f \in D(\cL )$ the function $\cL f$ is bounded on compact subsets of $E$.